0xDegenDeveloper/GoL2/README.md

   - values:

-    - is_migrated: bool -> If the migration txn has occurred
+    - is_migrated: bool -> If the migration has occurred

-- `snapshots` - Holds a record of generation Snapshots
+- `snapshots` - Holds a record of generation Snapshots.

   - parameters: